almostearthling/whenever/README.md

 * arguments to be passed to the DBus method are specified in a string containing the _exact_ JSON representation of those arguments
 * criteria to determine expected return values (which can be complex structures) are expressed as inline tables of three elements, that is:
-  * `"index"`: a list of elements, which can be either integers or strings (the first is _always_ an integer) representing each a positional 0-based index or a key in a dictionary; this allows to index deeply nested structures in which part of the nested elements are dictionaries
+  * `"index"`: a list of elements, which can be either integers or strings (the first one is _always_ an integer) representing each a positional 0-based index or a string key in a dictionary; this allows to index deeply nested structures in which part of the nested elements are dictionaries
   * `"operator"`: one of the following strings
     * `"eq"` for _equality_
     * `"neq"` for _inequality_